DasAng/phobo-release/README.md

 - `@clearLocalStorage`: This tag can be added to any scenario.
 When a scenario has this tag it will automatically trigger a cleanup step that clears all local storage data for a browser page whenever the scenario has finished.
 It can be used to for example always clean up local storage after browsing a site.

 - `@cleanupAwsResources`: This tag can be added to any scenario.
 When a scenario has this tag it will automatically trigger a cleanup step at the end of the scenario that deletes all AWS resources created by any actions in the scenario.

+# Debugging

+Phobo can be set to run in debug mode, which can be useful for inspecting variables and stepping through code.
+See [here](docs/debugging.md) for more information.